Welcome the Abomination

 “None, please tell David to come back alive!”
 She worriedly stated.
 “You as well, my lady.”

-I know that they had made quite a reputation among this city.
-Sun was the guild master of the Adventurer guild and Sara was the vice-captain.
+I know that they have made quite a reputation in this city.
+Sun was the guild master of the Adventurer Guild, and Sara was the vice-captain.
 Anna worked in the treasury department, while Hiroto took the task of teaching the new Adventurers.
 Other than that, I honestly don’t know much about them.

-I never really got the chance to even interact with them nor had the need too.
-As a dragon who installed a blessing upon them, they were really not much else to do with them.
+I never really got the chance to even interact with them, nor had the need too.
+As a dragon who installed a blessing upon them, they were really not doing much to do with them.
 They never came back to talk with me or ask any kind of favor and kept to themselves.

 A loud explosion went off on the wall by Crow’s magical attack.

 “Gah!”
-Screams of the Adventurers that occupied most of the east side were pushed back by the powerful blow from Crow, while many were killed.
-Flashes of light and magic could be seen going off from the distance.
+Screams of the Adventurers that occupied most of the east side were pushed back by the mighty blow from Crow, while many were killed.
+Flashes of light and magic could be seen going off from a distance.